 Women's and Gender Studies

+MAJOR

 All Women's and Gender Studies majors will take ten courses and a transcript notation internship.
 The ten courses must include:

 Core courses (all four are required):

-WGST 200: Introduction to Women's and Gender Studies WGST 250: Methods in Women's and Gender Studies WGST 300: Topics in Women's and Gender Studies WGST 400: Senior Seminar in Women's and Gender Studies

-Feminist perspectives (one course required):
+WGST 200: Introduction to Women's and Gender Studies WGST 250: Methods in Women's and Gender Studies WGST 300: Topics in Women's and Gender Studies WGST 400: Senior Seminar in Women's and Gender Studies Feminist perspectives (one course required):

-WGST 210: Philosophy of Feminism WGST 220: History of American Feminism WGST 230: European Feminism OR, another course approved by the department chair.
+WGST 210: Philosophy of Feminism

+WGST 220: History of American Feminism

+WGST 230: European Feminism

+OR, another course approved by the department chair.

 Cross Cultural Study of Women and Gender (one course required):

+WGST 217: Gender, Culture, and Transnationalism

+WGST 218: Biosocial Aspects of Female Sexuality

+WGST 219: Gender, Space and Identity

-WGST 217: Cross Cultural Perspectives on Gender WGST 218: Biosocial Aspects of Female Sexuality WGST 219: Geographies of Gender SOCI 224: Political Economy of the Family OR, another course approved by the department chair.
+SOCI 224: Political Economy of the Family

+OR, another course approved by the department chair.

 Electives (four courses required):